BlazingDB/blazingsql/docs/graph.rst

 In these two cases the kernels themselves generate data either by passing through a cudf or by reading files.

-A kernel will have a run() function which starts its execution.
+A kernel will have a `run()` function which starts its execution.
 It pulls data from its input ports, operates on them, then sends the results to its output ports.
 The ports are just maps of name to CachedMachine.

 All kernels basically take data in batches from one or more input cache machines, do some work, and put results into an output cache machine.
-Almost all work done is done in batches, and usually the way the kernels iterate through those batches is via some for of a DataSequencer or which there are 4 kinds (these are defined in BatchProcessing.h):
+Almost all work done is done in batches, and usually the way the kernels iterate through those batches is via some form of a `DataSequencer` or which there are 4 kinds
+(these are defined in :blazing_repo:`Join Kernels</engine/src/execution_graph/logic_controllers/BatchProcessing.h>`):
 BatchSequence
 This is the standard data sequences that just pulls data from an input cache one batch at a time BatchSequenceBypass